codingABI/ESP32BleKeyboardBox/README.md

 ### Power consumption

-The *ESP32BleKeyboardBox* consumes about 220mW and the used INR 18650 35e battery can power the device for about 50 hours.
+The *ESP32BleKeyboardBox* consumes about 220mW (68mA@3.3V) and the used INR18650-35e battery can power the device for about 50 hours.